glasnt/talks/2019_05_PyConUS.podium/slides.md

 this stuff.

 If you're Australian, you'll find a setup like this in your local Spotlight or Lincraft.
-In America, think Michaels, or Hobby Lobby
+In America, think Michaels, or Jo-anne.
 ---
 background-image: url("images/floss_macro.jpg")